TheNickDeveloper/EmployeeInfoReviewer/README.md

     }
 ```

-* When using Sql-Server, using functions in Startup and PeopleController below.
+* When using Sqlite, using functions in Startup and PeopleController below.

 ```csharp
     // Startup.cs